 We can help you find a living donor and shorten your wait

 The fastest way to receive a kidney transplant is a living donor kidney transplant.
 This may make it possible for you to stop dialysis sooner or even to avoid starting dialysis.
 We will discuss the options with you, including helping you find a living donor.
-We also offer protections to living donors not offered at other area hospitals, including:
+We also offer protections to living donors not offered at other Washington, D.C., hospitals, including:

 - Lost wage, travel and lodging reimbursement